-1. Adjust the seat.
+Adjust the seat.
 See "Seats" earlier in this section.

-- (2) Slowly pull the seat belt out of the retractor and insert the tongue into the buckle until you hear and feel the latch engage. - The retractor is designed to lock during a sudden stop or on impact.
+- Slowly pull the seat belt out of the retractor and insert the tongue into the buckle until you hear and feel the latch engage. - The retractor is designed to lock during a sudden stop or on impact.
 A slow pulling motion permits the seat belt to move, and allows you some freedom of movement in the seat. - If the seat belt cannot be pulled from its fully retracted position, firmly pull the belt and release it.
 Then smoothly pull the belt out of the retractor.

-- (3) Position the lap belt portion low and snug on the hips as shown. - 4 Pull the shoulder belt portion toward the retractor to take up extra slack.
+- Position the lap belt portion low and snug on the hips as shown. - Pull the shoulder belt portion toward the retractor to take up extra slack.
 Be sure the shoulder belt is routed over your shoulder and across your chest.

-The front passenger seat, 2nd row captain's chairs and the rear bench seat three-point seat belts have a locking mechanism for child restraint installation.
-It is referred to as the automatic locking mode or child restraint mode.
+The front passenger seat and the rear seating positions three-point seat belts have a locking mechanism for child restraint installation.
+It is referred to as the Automatic Locking Retractor (ALR) mode or child restraint mode.

-When automatic locking mechanism is activated the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
-Once retracted, the seat belt is in the emergency locking mode.
+When the ALR is activated the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.

+Once retracted, the seat belt is in the Emergency Locking Retractor (ELR) mode.
 See "Child restraints" later in this section for more information.

-The automatic locking mode should be used only for child restraint installation.
+The ALR should be used only for child restraint installation.
 During normal seat belt use by a passenger, the locking mode should not be activated.
 If it is activated it may cause uncomfortable seat belt tension.
 It can also change the operation of the front passenger air bag.
 See "Front passenger air bag and status light" later in this section.